charlievogt/BadgeHub/README.md

 1. Open Chromium and browse to [https://developers.google.com/sheets/api/quickstart/python](https://developers.google.com/sheets/api/quickstart/python).
 2. Follow the instructions under "Step 1: Turn on the Google Sheets API" to create and download client_secret.json.
-3. Copy the file into the CFSJ-Login-System folder.
+3. Copy the file into the RedTag_System folder.

-The uploder.py copies the user name and email address of the guest from the `.csv` file into Google sheets.
+The uploder.py copies the info from the `.csv` file into Google sheets.
 After a successful update, the `.csv` file is deleted.
 If the update fails, the user information is retained in the `.csv` file until a successful retry.